 Trinity College placed a college professor on leave after his social media posts caused an uproar that shut down the bucolic Hartford, Conn., campus last week.

 There are only two rules by which every American must abide:

 - Don’t scare the whites.

 If you ever want to be marginalized, ridiculed or exiled into obscurity, all you have to do is incite the whites.
 From Martin Luther King Jr. and Malcolm X to Black Lives Matter and Tupac, in the history of America, poking at the whites with a stick never ends well.

 Take Johnny Eric Williams, for instance.
-You remember Johnny—the Trinity College professor whose blackety-black Facebook posts about a blackety-black essay caused a wave of pearl-clutching fragility at Trinity last week.
+You remember Johnny—the Trinity College professor whose blackity-black Facebook posts about a blackity-black essay caused a wave of pearl-clutching fragility at Trinity last week.

 Williams, an associate sociology professor at Trinity who teaches race and racism, read Son of Baldwin’s viral essay “Let Them Fucking Die” and reposted the essay on Facebook.
 The essay suggests that black people should stop placing their lives in danger trying to save bigoted whites who contribute to their oppression.

 Williams posted the article, along with this comment: “I’m fed up with self-identified ‘white’s’ daily violence directed at immigrants, Muslims, and sexually and racially oppressed people.
 The time is now to confront these inhuman assholes and end this now.”

 I know what you’re thinking: Where is the lie?
 But when a conservative website alerted the school about his comments, it assumed that Williams was about to ... umm ... well, that part is not clear.
 What is clear is that the whites did what they do every time any black man raises his voice above a whisper: They called the police.